 Second, you want to remove any insulation that may be on the wires.
 It’s common to use a wire stripper for this.
-If you’re looking for a new wire stripper, however, I would recommend getting one that can work both as a wire cutter and stripper.
+If you’re looking for a new wire stripper, or buying one for the first time, consider getting one that can work both as a wire cutter and stripper.

 If you’re unsure of how much insulation you need to strip in order to create a strong and proper electrical connection, you can look on the packaging or the back of the connector itself.

 The type of wire connector that you decide to use can change the way you splice the wire.
-These include wire nuts, lever connectors, push in connectors, and more.
-We recommend using a Wago connector, which comes in many different types of connectors.
+These include wire nuts, lever connectors, push-in connectors, and more.
+We recommend using a Wago brand connector, which comes in multiple types.
 All of them are easy to use no matter which you choose.